 I keep seeing listings on eBay in the O gauge model railroading section for something called “Homies,” which the slimy salespeople say are the hottest thing in model railroading.

 So you can get away with using 1/36 figures on a layout.
-Measured with a rivet-counter’s scale ruler, the people end up about 6’2″ tall in O scale, but seeing as Skip Gatermann is 6’9″, that’s not necessarily a problem.
+Measured with a rivet-counter’s scale ruler, the people end up about 6’2″ tall in O scale.
+Not everyone is that tall, but I know people who are.

 I first encountered Homies in a vending machine that sells them in plastic bubbles.
 The first one I got was a surly guy chained to a pole and not looking the least bit happy about it.
 I wasn’t all that happy about obtaining him, seeing as I had no idea what I would do with a figure like that on a train layout.

 I took my chances and put another 50 cents in.
 Out came a woman dressed more than slightly provocatively.
 Slightly more useful–you see that everywhere, so she could be a pedestrian, or she could be standing in line waiting to get into a movie, or she could be a waitress at a restaurant.

 I put in another 50 cents.
 I got a cop writing in a notepad.

 I stared at the three figures.
 And then an idea hit me.

 The big surly guy sees a woman in a skimpy top walking down the street.
 He tries to put the moves on her.
 She responds with some moves he wasn’t exactly expecting.
 Next thing he knows, he’s chained to a pole.
 Next thing she knows, a cop shows up wanting to know what’s going on.
 She has a kind of wanna-be innocent look on her face, which only adds to the scene.

 So now we have a sort of a domestic dispute on the sidewalk next to my soda shop.
 Layouts are all about creating vignettes.